massalabs/station/CONTRIBUTING.md

 Following these linting and formatting guidelines will ensure a consistent code style and maintain the overall code quality of MassaStation.

+### Installers

+If you want to contribute to the installers, please refer to the [MassaStation Installer Contributing Guide](installer/CONTRIBUTING.md) file.

 ### Developer guide

 If you want to change the network to which Massa Station will connect and the DNS contract address you can change the file